 Every other week, or as often as needed, give your glass stove top a more thorough cleaning.
 When it’s cool, spray it with distilled white vinegar and sprinkle baking soda over it.
 Moisten a towel in hot water and drape it over the baking soda and vinegar.
 After about 10 minutes, pick up the towel and use it to scrub the stove top clean, rinsing often.
 Spray more vinegar on the stove top and wipe it again.
 When all the gunk is gone, polish any steaks on the black glass with a dry microfiber cloth.

 If you have a heavily soiled glass stove top, you may need to use a razor scraper to remove hardened or sticky foods.
-Read your owner's manual first and do not use a razor scraper unless it's recommended.
-Follow the manual instead to find the best glass stove top cleaner and cleaning technique for your model.
+Read the owner's manual for your stove first.
+Do not use a razor scraper unless it's recommended.
+Follow the instructions in the manual instead to find the best glass stove top cleaner and cleaning technique for your model.

-Clean a cool ceramic stove stop following the same steps for cleaning a glass stove top, but do not use not a razor scraper.
-However, your owner’s manual may suggest using a glass scraper to remove burned on or dried spills.
-Check the manual for their recommendations on specially formulated ceramic stove top cleaners, too.
+Clean a cool ceramic stove top following the same steps for cleaning a glass stove top, but do not use a razor scraper.
+However, the owner’s manual may suggest using a glass scraper to remove burned on or dried spills.
+Check the manual for its recommendations on specially formulated ceramic stove top cleaners, too.
 For best results, wipe up spills as soon as they happen.

 Keep your ceramic stove top looking new by avoiding using excessive heat and heavy pots.
 Use gentle, non-abrasive cleaners that will not scratch the surface.